sui-foundation/sui-move-intro-course/unit-two/lessons/7_events.md

     }
 ```

-On the Sui explorer, we can see the event emitted displayed as the following, showing the three data fields that we defined in the custom event:
+On the Sui explorer, we can see the event emitted displayed as the following, showing the three data fields that we defined in the `TranscriptRequestEvent` event:

 ![Custom Event](../images/customevent.png)